blabla1337/skf-flask/skf/markdown/knowledge_base/236-knowledge_base--Log_injection--.md

-Log injection problems are a subset of injection problem, in which invalid entries taken from user input are inserted in logs or audit trails, allowing an attacker to mislead administrators or cover traces of attack.
+Log injection problems are a subset of injection problem, in which invalid entries taken from user input are inserted in logs or audit trails, allowing an attacker to mislead administrators or cover traces of an attack.
 Log injection can also sometimes be used to attack log monitoring systems indirectly by injecting data that monitoring systems will misinterpret.